Skip to content

 The DPG uses a combination of fuel burner and electrical heating allowing testing with or without soot generation.

-Applications
+Other Applications

 For a list of Application Notes which offer detailed guidance on common uses of the DPG, click here.

-In an R&D environment the DPG provides an economic solution with soot and ash loading of filters, catalytic activity comparison between coatings, and durability studies.
+In an R&D environment the DPG provides an economic solution for soot and ash loading of filters, catalytic activity comparison between coatings, and durability studies.
 The control software can be easily configured to interface with an array of instruments and analysers to monitor all possible aspects of particle filter behaviour.

 Key Application Notes